-DUANE D. MYERS is President and CEO of M&C Insurance Agency, Inc., a full-service insurance agency, writing property, casualty and health insurance lines.
+DUANE D. MYERS is President and Chief Executive Officer of M&C Insurance Agency, Inc., a full-service insurance agency, writing property, casualty and health insurance lines.
 Mr. Myers founded the company in 1983 after receiving a bachelor of arts in accounting from Rutgers University, CCAS in Camden, NJ.
 The company is headquartered in Pennsauken, NJ, and has grown to include multiple locations in South Jersey.

 Mr. Myers has devoted many years of service and support to numerous South Jersey community organizations with a strong commitment toward working with youth.
 He and his wife reside in Washington Township with their two children.